Michigan and Michigan State basketball to meet twice in 18 days in 2023-24 season

 Nov.
 17: vs. Butler (Gavitt Games)

 Nov.
-23: vs. Arizona (Acrisure Classic in Palm Desert, California)
+23: vs. Arizona (Acrisure Classic, Palm Desert, California)

 Nov.
 28: vs. Georgia Southern